Xenon: Characteristics

 Xenon has atomic number 54; that is, its nucleus contains 54 protons.
 At standard temperature and pressure, pure xenon gas has a density of 5.894 kg/m^{3}, about 4.5 times the density of the Earth's atmosphere at sea level, 1.217 kg/m^{3}.
-As a liquid, xenon has a density of up to 3.100 g/mL, with the density maximum occurring at the triple point.
+As a liquid, xenon has a density of up to 3.100 g/cm^{3} (3100 kg/m^{3}), with the density maximum occurring at the triple point.
 Liquid xenon has a high polarizability due to its large atomic volume, and thus is an excellent solvent.
 It can dissolve hydrocarbons, biological molecules, and even water.
 Under the same conditions, the density of solid xenon, 3.640 g/cm^{3}, is greater than the average density of granite, 2.75 g/cm^{3}.
 Under gigapascals of pressure, xenon forms a metallic phase.

 Solid xenon changes from Face-centered cubic (fcc) to hexagonal close packed (hcp) crystal phase under pressure and begins to turn metallic at about 140 GPa, with no noticeable volume change in the hcp phase.
 It is completely metallic at 155 GPa.
 When metallized, xenon appears sky blue because it absorbs red light and transmits other visible frequencies.
 Such behavior is unusual for a metal and is explained by the relatively small width of the electron bands in that state.